swiftlang/swift-evolution/proposals/0313-actor-isolation-control.md

 ## Effect on ABI stability

 This is purely additive to the ABI.
-Function parameters will additionally be
+Function parameters can be marked `isolated`, which will be captured as part of the function type.
+However, this (like other modifiers on a function parameter) is an additive change that won't affect existing ABI.

 ## Effect on API resilience